 Application Portfolio Requirements

-To proceed for further consideration, all ELIGIBLE nominated teams are asked to submit an Application Portfolio.
+To proceed for further consideration, all ELIGIBLE nominated and self-nominated teams are asked to submit an Application Portfolio.
 The portfolio allows you to tell us more about your team's accomplishments, and consists of the following sections:

 - Team Applicants’ Information

 - Description of individual contributions to the project (not to exceed 5000 characters for the entire team)